arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 The primary outcome was the presence of S/RBD IgG antibodies, measured using an indirect isotype-specific (IgG) screening ELISA developed at PSU @gontuQuantitativeEstimationIgM2020.
 An optical density (absorbance at 450 nm) higher than six standard deviations above the mean of 100 pre-SARS-CoV-2 samples collected in November 2019, determined a threshold value of 0.169 for a positive result.
 Comparison against virus neutralization assays and RT-PCR returned sensitivities of 98% and 90%, and specificities of 96% and 100%, respectively @gontuLimitedWindowDonation2021.
-Further details in the Supplement of the previous paper @arnoldLongitudinalStudyImpact2022.
+Further details in the supplement of the previous chapter (@d4a_appendix).

 === Statistical Methods
 To identify behavioral risk classes, we fit a range of latent class analysis (LCA) models (two to seven class models) to the student’s behavioral survey responses, using the poLCA package @linzerPoLCAPackagePolytomous2011 in the R programming language, version 4.3.3 (2024-02-29) @rcoreteamLanguageEnvironmentStatistical2021.
 We considered their answers regarding the frequency with which they intended to engage in the following behaviors to be #emph[a priori] indicators of behavioral risk tolerance: wash hands with soap and water for at least 20s; wear a mask in public; avoid touching their face with unwashed hands; cover cough and sneeze; stay home when ill; seek medical attention when experiencing symptoms and call in advance; stay at least 6 feet (about 2 arms lengths) from other people when outside of their home; and, stay out of crowded places and avoid mass gatherings of more than 25 people.
 The behavioral survey collected responses on the Likert scale of: Never, Rarely, Sometimes, Most of the time, and Always.
-For all PHMs, Always and Most of the time accounted for \> 80% of responses (with the exception of intention to stay out of crowded places and avoid mass gatherings, where Always and Most of the time accounted for 78.8% of responses).
+For all PHMs, Always and Most of the time accounted for > 80% of responses (with the exception of intention to stay out of crowded places and avoid mass gatherings, where Always and Most of the time accounted for 78.8% of responses).
 To reduce the parameter space of the LCA and minimize overfitting, the behavioral responses were recoded as Always and Not Always.
 Measures of SARS-CoV-2 exposure e.g., IgG status, were not included in the LCA model fitting, as they reflect the outcome of interest.
 We focused on responses regarding intention to follow behaviors because this information can be feasibly collected during a public health campaign for a novel or emerging outbreak; it has also been shown that intentions are well-correlated with actual behaviors for coronavirus disease 2019 (COVID-19) public health guidelines, as well as actions that have short-term benefits @connerDoesIntentionStrength2024 @mcdonaldRecallingIntendingEnact2017.